Azure-Samples/web-apps-node-iot-hub-data-visualization/README.md

 1. In the same directory as package.json, run `npm install` to download and install referenced packages.

 1. Run the website one of the following ways:
-    - From the command-line use `npm start`
+    - From the command-line (with environment variables set), use `npm start`
     - In VS Code, press F5 to start debugging

 1. Watch for console output from the website.